aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/jdbc-sink.md

         database, more information in the [dedicated GitHub repository](https://github.com/aiven/jdbc-connector-for-apache-kafka/blob/master/docs/sink-connector.md)
-    -   `update`: uses the update semantics supported by the target database.
-E.g. `UPDATE`, more information in the [dedicated GitHub repository](https://github.com/aiven/jdbc-connector-for-apache-kafka/blob/master/docs/sink-connector.md)
+    -   `update`: uses the update semantics supported by the target database. for example, `UPDATE`, more information in the [dedicated GitHub repository](https://github.com/aiven/jdbc-connector-for-apache-kafka/blob/master/docs/sink-connector.md)